 Institutions are responsible for ensuring students are aware of the eligibility criteria for free meals.
 They should also encourage students who may meet the criteria to make an application for a free meal.

 Institutions should clearly set out their free meal provision for students and parents.
-This might be by publishing a statement on their website, providing information at enrolment days, sending letters home to parents, etc. Template forms are available on gov.uk for institutions to use.
+This might be by publishing a statement on their website, promoting and providing information about free meals at induction and enrolment days, sending letters home to parents, for example.

 Students do better in their studies when they have access to proper, regular, nutritional meals.
 ESFA encourages institutions to support students to make healthy food choices by raising awareness of relevant information and guidance.